 A Photographer’s Guide to Light: Noticing Direct Reflections

-If you’d like to know more about the essential role that light plays in photography, then you’ll our course, A Photographer’s Guide to Light.
-In this lesson, you will learn about direct reflections and how they work in lighting and photography.
+If you’d like to know more about the essential role that light plays in photography, then you’ll love our course, A Photographer’s Guide to Light.
+In this lesson, you will learn about direct and see how they work in lighting and photography.

 Direct Reflections